How to pronounce “Nixtamal”?

 Why is the project using Darcs & not Git?

 Patch Theory is cool where patches commute (order doesn’t matter) which eliminates an entire set of merge conflicts present in snapshot-based VCSs.
-Pijul has the same theory behind it, is faster, & I like the new identity concept, but still lacks tooling.
-By using Darcs I can also dog food support for the tool.
-Git uses an arcane, obtuse CLI commands that everyone knows is overly complicated & inconsistent.
+Pijul has the same theory behind it, is faster, & the new identity concept is what should have been (instead of name + email burned in the commits), but still lacks tooling.
+By using Darcs, we can also dogfood support for Nixtamal.
+Git uses an arcane, obtuse CLI commands that everyone knows is overly complicated & inconsistent, so why not try something fundamentally different?

 What is wrong with with forge-specific URL schemes or semantics?